airavata-courses/Schrodinger-s-cat/README.md

 * feature-nodejs_server : NodeJS server to handle incoming and outgoing requests to and fro from the front end.
 Also communicate with the Messaging Queue and gather distributed logs.
 * feature-react_ui : Front end of the project
 * feature-search_recipes : To be implemented in python.

+### Execute the following steps to start the project

+## Step -1:
+* Clone the github repository
+* Change the branch to feature-nodejs_server using the following command
+    git checkout feature-nodejs_server
+* Change the directory to Schrodinegr's - cat
+* Check if you have the file "package.json"
+* Run the following commands
+    npm install
+    npm install --save-dev mocha
+    npm install -g chai